Why cats won't use litter trays

 Put off by litter:

 Solution - Using scented litter, deodorants or disinfectants with strong smells may put the scent-sensitive cat off using the tray.
 Use a mild detergent and hot water or disinfectant specifically recommended for tray cleaning.
-Cats learning to use the tray initially may need to establish it as an appropriate toilet site and too frequent cleaning may weaken the association.
+Cats learning to use the tray need to establish it as the appropriate toilet site and too frequent cleaning may weaken the association.

 Wrong type of litter: